-QUALITY ACCEPTANCE PLAN
+3) QUALITY ACCEPTANCE PLAN

 If the data collection contractor does not meet the requirements of the data collection quality control plan or if MTC determines that the collected data does not meet the requirements established in the prequalification requirements, MTC can issue a stop work order and require corrective actions.
-This may include requiring the data collection contractor to re-qualify all of the inspection teams being used to collect data under the P-TAP contract, and re-inspecting all sections inspected since the last checks that showed the contractor was meeting contract requirements.
+This may include requiring the data collection contractor to re-qualify all of the survey teams being used to collect data under the P-TAP contract, and re-surveying all sections rated since the last checks that showed the contractor was meeting contract requirements.
 Other less onerous corrective actions may be imposed by MTC on the data collection contractor.
 Multiple violations could result in termination of the data collection contract.
 MTC or its contracted staff will administer the Quality Acceptance Plan.

-1) Administer Inspector Certification Program
+a) Administer Rater Certification Program

-Contractor pre-qualification does not insure that all inspectors are capable of inspecting with the desired level of accuracy.
-All inspectors employed by the qualified contractors will need to complete the inspection of sites as directed by MTC and achieve the same level of accuracy as defined by the Acceptance Criteria in Pre-qualification.
-Inspectors from other consulting firms and local agencies can be certified.
-The Inspector Certification Program consists of a field pavement distress survey test, and an online written test.
-Tests will be given up to twice a year.
-Upon successful completion of the tests, a certificate will be issued that is valid for two (2) years, and will be renewed upon passage of an inspection test.
+Contractor pre-qualification does not insure that all raters are capable of rating with the desired level of accuracy.
+All raters employed by the qualified contractors will need to complete the survey of sites as directed by MTC and achieve the same level of accuracy as defined by the Acceptance Criteria in Pre-qualification.
+Raters from other consulting firms and local agencies can be certified.
+The Rater Certification Program consists of a field pavement distress survey test, and an online written test.
+Tests will be given up at least once a year.
+Upon successful completion of the tests, a certificate will be issued that is valid for two (2) years, and will be renewed for two (2) additional years upon passing an online refresher course.

-2) Conduct Audits of Contractor's Quality Control Plan
+b) Conduct Audits of Contractor's Quality Control Plan

-MTC may wish to verify that the quality control plans adopted by the data collection contractors are being completed in a timely manner.
+MTC shall verify that the quality control plans adopted by the data collection contractors are being completed in a timely manner.
 MTC may conduct audits of the quality control plan results to ensure that the data collected by contractors are meeting the requirements established in their plans.
 The task will be to spot check or conduct a full audit of the Quality Control Plan from selected projects.

-3) Verify Data Collected by Contractors
+c) Verify Data Collected by Contractors

-MTC may conduct data verification actions including at least some of the following:
+MTC shall conduct data verification actions including at least some of the following:

-- 1. Checks of collected data against prior inspection data and checks of calculated PCI values against PCI values based on prior inspection data projected to the inspection date for the same section if no treatments have been applied since the prior inspection. - 2.
-Inspection of sections previously inspected by the data collection contractor.
+- 1. Checks of collected data against prior survey data and checks of calculated PCI values against PCI values based on prior survey data projected to the survey date for the same section if no treatments have been applied since the prior survey. - 2.
+Survey of sections previously rated by the data collection contractor.